maximotk/bike_counters/README.md

 # 🚲 Predicting Cyclist Traffic in Paris

 This repository implements **Predicting Cyclist Traffic in Paris**, a university project at École Polytechnique applying **machine learning** to forecast hourly bike counts at stations across Paris.
+The project was also part of a Kaggle competition, which has since concluded.
 It combines **gradient boosting** and **autoregressive** modeling approaches with **feature engineering** on weather, temporal, and COVID-related data.

 👥 **Developed by:** [@maximotk](https://github.com/maximotk) & [@TheOneJoao](https://github.com/TheOneJoao)